 You won’t find big chain hotels in the Channel Islands, but you’ll appreciate the local options.
 Somewhere like the Driftwood Inn in Guernsey makes for a comfortable stay, and consider a tour of the coastal highlights to get the most out of your trip.

-In all seriousness, the Channel Islands are one of the best-kept secrets in the British Isles.
+In all seriousness, the Channel Islands are one of the best-kept secrets in the British Isles, probably because they aren’t technically part of the UK.

 7. Northern Ireland’s Dark Hedges